 Protection Against Minority Oppression in a New Jersey Partnership

-New Jersey has a rich tradition of protecting the rights of partners when abusive practices or conduct is demonstrated.
-It keeps the playing field even and causes partners to think twice before initiating an ill thought plan of bad faith or misconduct towards their co-partners.
-Even still, many minority partners of New Jersey partnerships suffer from what is known as “minority partner oppression”.
-While not specifically defined under NJ law, this term means action taken by a majority partner(s) that frustrates a minority partner’s reasonable expectations in the management, participation, or general affairs of the business.
+New Jersey has a rich tradition of protecting the rights of partners when abusive practices or conduct develop within the partnership.
+The remedies available to affected minority partners is intended to cause all partners to think twice before initiating an ill thought plan of bad faith or misconduct towards their co-partners.
+Even still, many partners of New Jersey partnerships suffer from what is known as “minority partner oppression”.
+While not specifically defined under NJ law, this term means action taken by a majority of partner(s) that frustrate(s) a minority partner’s reasonable expectations in the management, participation, or general affairs of the business.

 Common Reasons for Minority Partner Lawsuits